-At the same time, men often times decide on starting going on dates due to society pushing them.
+At the same time, men often decide on starting going on dates due to society pushing them.
 People around have good intentions advising going on.
 But nobody else rather than a man himself can judge whether the time has come or not.
-Sadly, there is no other way to check the waters than going on a date.
-But feeling of it being to soon may appear right when a woman waves her hand in a greeting sign.
+Sadly, there is no other way to check the waters than to go on a date.
+But the feeling of it being too soon may appear right when a woman waves her hand in a greeting sign.

 If it comes to you that your new partner might not feel right about dating you, a temporary break is a good idea.
 Don’t feel guilty, you are not responsible for what the person feels, you can’t force the idea of loving you instantly in somebody’s mind, especially if a man has already experienced strong affection to a woman before.
-Usually it’s not a new passion who makes mistakes, it’s just the feeling of an overwhelming grief coming back.
+Usually, it’s not a new passion that makes mistakes, it’s just the feeling of overwhelming grief coming back.

 2. Widowers often prefer widows

 Don’t take this idea as a personal offence.
-Not being widowed doesn’t lower your chance of getting a heart of a widowed man.
+Not being widowed doesn’t lower your chance of getting the heart of a widowed man.
 But there is a valuable reason behind widowers dating widows.

-There is nobody who truly understands your issues than people who went through the same trouble themselves.
-A man and a woman, who both lost their significant other remember what it felt like to live with a trauma of not having your beloved near anymore.
+- There is nobody who truly understands your issues than people who went through the same trouble themselves.
+A man and a woman, who both lost their significant other, remember what it felt like to live with the trauma of not having your beloved near anymore.
 They both went through all stages of accepting the inevitable.
 They know what it takes to get to a point where you are prepared enough to let another person come as close as their late spouse did.

 3. Don’t expect too much

 By the time you start dating a widower, he might be out of the dating scene for decades.
-Building a new relationship is not the ability that comes naturally, you get used to romantically communicate early in life and then, if a marriage happens, you don’t practice this previously achieved skill.
+Building a new relationship is not the ability that comes naturally, you get used to romantically communicating early in life and then if marriage happens, you don’t practice this previously achieved skill.

 Now that the internet has taken over the dating industry a man may be willing to try the source that hasn’t been available ever before.

-Not expecting too much also implies to desire of long-term commitment.
-Here widowed men show themselves from two drastically different sides.
-On one hand, losing a significant other influences the will of avoiding being alone for too long.
-When your beloved who you are used to be around with is no longer near, it’s not surprising to decide you need a replacement.
+Not expecting too much also implies a desire for a long-term commitment.
+Here widowed men dating over 30 show themselves from two drastically different sides.
+On one hand, a loss of significant other influences the will of avoiding being alone for too long.
+When your beloved who you used to be around with is no longer near, it’s not surprising to decide you need a replacement.
 This should be a red flag both for the widower and the woman he’s dating because it warns about not being ready for a contribution to a new love.
 It’s just the wish to get what you are used to again.

 At the same time, if the grief is still strong, a serious commitment might be too much.
-It’s normal for a man to try filling the time dating without any serious intentions, because it allows a feeling of being needed and less lonely.
-But you are not necessarily the perfect match for him, neither he may be for you.
+It’s normal for a man to try filling the time dating without any serious intentions because it allows a feeling of being needed and less lonely.
+But you are neither necessarily the perfect match for him, nor may he be for you.
 Keeping on looking is normal and wandering around for a while until actually finding interest in somebody is necessary, that’s why if you are dating a widower, do not expect marriage to be the only consequence of your relations.

 4. Expect being compared